Everyone

 Pay-as-you-go annual holiday payments

-If this is the case, their employer must:
+If the employee is not entitled to annual holidays, their employer must:

-• Pay them 8% of their gross earnings as at the closedown date
+1. Pay the employee 8% of their gross earnings as at the annual closedown date.

-Before a closedown starts (or, in their normal pay cycle, if this has been agreed in their employment agreement), they must be paid an additional 8% of their gross earnings up to the closedown date, from:
+Employees must be paid an additional 8% of their gross earnings up to the annual closedown date, from:

-• their last anniversary date for annual holidays, if they’ve already worked for their employer for at least 12 months – minus any amount already paid as 8% pay-as-you-go, or already taken as annual holidays in advance.
+2. their last anniversary date for annual holidays, if they’ve already worked for their employer continuously for at least 12 months.

-• Move the anniversary date for annual holiday entitlement
+2. Move the anniversary date for annual holidays entitlement.

 Kenny asks Tania if he can have 1 week of annual holidays in advance to tide him over.
-Tania says this is ok but reminds Kenny that this will mean the next year he will have only 3 weeks of annual holidays.
+Tania agrees but reminds Kenny that this will mean the next year he will have only 3 weeks of annual holidays.

 This means Kenny will be entitled to 4 weeks’ annual holidays (less the week taken in advance) from 17 December the following year.